Road Map for Life

 In a society where we are not financially threatened by each other, our feminine values, when they come out, couldn’t be nobler and more wonderful and more supportive.

 I love my women friends.
 I cherish them, and I get a great kick out of them.
 I find it so difficult when I see some of these shrewd women who are against other women, or against the right of abortion and independence.

 What message do you have for the next-generation of women?

 The most important part of life is validation.
 How do you validate yourself?
 It’s important to have a goal and a road map at any age, but it’s the most important to have one when you’re young.
 Once you’ve achieved something and you achieved it yourself, then you can move on from there because you have validated yourself to a certain point.

 That still holds true when you’re 87 years old: Why are you going to get up next morning?
 What is the reason that you should be still here?
 That validation cannot come from anybody but you.

 That is important because it keeps you working towards self-realization.
 But now, instead of worrying about how am I viewed, I can help someone else to view himself or herself.

 It’s interesting because you get when you give; it is a win for you too.

 Absolutely.
-If you put people together and they end up collaborating, that’s a plus for you too.
 I get a kick out of seeing something lovely happening that got started at this table.

 Along with her late husband, Murray Roman, Eva Haller co-founded the Campaign Communications Institute of America, a marketing and research company that revolutionized the use of telemarketing in political campaigns.